gbtami/pychess-variants/static/docs/intro.md

 **Xiangqi (Chinese Chess)** - Open fire on your opponent in this highly aggressive ancient game

-**Janggi (Korean Chess)** - Similar to Xiangqi, but plays very different.
+**Janggi (Korean Chess)** - Similar to Xiangqi, but plays very differently.
 Tournament rules are used.

 **Minixiangqi** - Xiangqi on a 7x7 board